michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0147.md

 - n: a state in which all hope is lost or absent
 - n: desperate recklessness
 ### Family
+- desperation: desperations+
-desperation: desperations+;desperate: desperately, desperates, desperatest, desperation
+- desperate: desperately, desperates, desperatest, desperation
 ### Examples
 - When the Minnesota Vikings traded for Sam Bradford in September the move was one of desperation.
 - A blitzing Foster pressured Browning into the desperation heave that Anderson swiped for a 17-7 halftime lead.